 Utilities and their regulators will need to evolve as well, developing financial and regulatory models that reward innovation, protect consumers, and facilitate decarbonization as cleaner energy technologies open the path to more distributed energy systems.

 Even low rates of methane leakage largely–or perhaps completely–balance out the advantage of gas over coal due to its lower CO2 production.
 But “better than coal” is not the appropriate test: even if leakage were not a problem, investment of long-term energy capital in new gas capacity is not consistent with the emission and investment trajectories necessary to meet climate stabilization imperatives.
 See: “Key factors for assessing climate benefits of natural gas versus coal electricity generation.”

 Nuclear power plays a very limited role in the existing NW system, with only one commercial generating station in the region.
 New nuclear capacity using existing, commercialized technology is not competitive, nor is it being contemplated.
 New nuclear technology platforms are in the experimental stages, as are many other renewable energy technologies.
 While further innovation is welcome and needed, our focus here will be primarily on deployment and operationalization of technologies and systems that have a reasonably clear sightline to commercialization.

-KC GOLDENOn the anniversary of the historic Paris climate accord, the world meets again in Katowice, and the Washington legislature prepares for what could be a historic session for climate action.
+KC GOLDENOn the anniversary of the historic Paris climate accord, the world met again in Katowice.
+Now the Washington legislature prepares for what could be a historic session for climate action.
 Read more

 CRAIG MURPHYOil’s dominance will last only as long as they can bully us into believing we can’t have clean energy and better choices.
 That's why they're spending tens of millions to oppose I-1631.
 Read more